AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 [![](https://img.shields.io/badge/YouTube-OPEN_CHALLENGE-df3e3e?logo=youtube)](https://youtu.be/06rUdOECv34?si=MXno1v4bBEbKgmpB)
 [![](https://img.shields.io/badge/YouTube-OBSTACLE_CHALLENGE-df3e3e?logo=youtube)](https://youtu.be/ykb_tLmTXMM?si=5-LzPXuHlno7lfPP)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository provides the BSU Ispartan Team’s self-driving car, developed and programmed by our team from the Philippines for the World Robot Olympiad™ 2024 – Future Engineers Category (Self-Driving Cars) with the theme Earth Allies.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository provides the BSU ISpartan Team’s self-driving car, developed and programmed by our team from the Philippines for the World Robot Olympiad™ 2024 – Future Engineers Category (Self-Driving Cars) with the theme Earth Allies.
 Here, you’ll find details about the robot’s design, functionality, and features, reflecting our dedication to pushing the boundaries of autonomous technology.

 > [!NOTE]
 > The team highly recommends the readers of this repository to use light default mode when viewing this engineering documentation.